-Despite the recent stabilization of CRUDE OIL prices, it is back below 65.00 (still critical based on weekly MAs) with next supports as noted above into the 64.00 area violated at the end of last week, and mid-63.00 area lows.
-Lower support is the June-July mid-62.00 area lows.
+Despite the recent stabilization of CRUDE OIL prices, it is back below 65.00 (still critical based on weekly MAs) with next supports as noted above into the 64.00 area and mid-63.00 area lows it Closed into last week, and had slipped below early this week prior to the current rebound.
+If that should fail, lower support remains the June-July mid-62.00 area lows.